-DEV.7.M893: (Top up capability ONLY) Notify UTRN validation failures
+DEV.7.M893: Notify UTRN validation failures

 This mitigation is required to counter attempting to guess a valid UTRN

 At Foundation Grade the product is required to record UTRN validation failure in the Security Log.

 The failures logged are not required to include failures of the UTRN check digit alone.